 - Surveys, observational/wayfinding studies, usability studies, and other studies

-Lead website & software projects
+Lead and develop website and software projects

 Make improvements & communicate findings